stratdev3/SimpleW/src/SimpleW.Service.Firewall/readme.md

 ```

 Global rules apply to handlers that do not declare firewall metadata.
 As soon as a handler has at least one firewall attribute, its handler policy replaces global allow/deny/country rules.
 Handler rate limits override the global rate limit; if no handler rate limit is declared, the global rate limit still applies.
+IP/CIDR entries in `RateLimitWhitelistRules` bypass both global and handler rate limits, but they do not bypass allow or deny rules.

 ## Handler Attributes